You have likely heard the advice, “Find what you are passionate about and do it for a living.”

 “Passion is energy.
 Feel the power that comes from focusing on what excites you.” — Oprah Winfrey

-If you’re enjoying these quotes, make sure to read our collection of passion quotes expressing the love of things you’re interested in.
+If you’re enjoying these quotes, read our collection of passion quotes expressing the love of things you’re interested in.

 Are you chasing your passions or living the dream?

-You also never know when a passion that you are doing ‘on the side’ might open up doors you never saw possible.
-Life is short and we should spend it doing all the things we love.
+You also never know when a passion you are doing ‘on the side’ might open up doors you never saw possible.

 Life is short, and we should spend it doing everything we love.